-- (a) The non-monetary provisions of the Collective Agreement will become effective two months from the date of the variance issued by the Labour Relations Board. - (b) The monetary provisions of the Collective Agreement will become effective four months from the date of the variance issued by the Labour Relations Board.
+- (a) The non-monetary provisions of the collective agreement will become effective two months from the date of the variance issued by the Labour Relations Board. - (b) The monetary provisions of the collective agreement will become effective four months from the date of the variance issued by the Labour Relations Board.

-MEMORANDUM OF AGREEMENT #4 Re: Professional Responsibility, Job Sharing and Work Location between Community Social Services Employers' Association (CSSEA) and Community Social Services Bargaining Association (CSSBA)
+MEMORANDUM OF AGREEMENT #4 Re: Professional Responsibility, Job Sharing and Work Location

-Where the previous Collective Agreement contained an express provision which addresses professional responsibility, job sharing and/or work location, it will continue as a local agreement.
+Where the previous collective agreement contained an express provision which addresses professional responsibility, job sharing and/or work location, it will continue as a local agreement.

-MEMORANDUM OF AGREEMENT #5 Re: Long Term Disability Plan
+MEMORANDUM OF AGREEMENT #5 Re: Long-Term Disability Plan